mkandemirr/SSLG4/README.md

 }
 ```

-In addition, we made all the scintillator data available in the library on a dedicated page of our website to ensure convenient access for all users.
+In addition, we made all the scintillator data available in the library on a dedicated page of our website to ensure convenient access for all users: https://neutrino.erciyes.edu.tr/SSLG4/

 ## The package structure: